 Does this picture look right to you?
-An “optical illusion” is a shape or pattern that looks different from what was actually drawn.
-Straight lines that look curved, boxes that look flipped inside out…stuff like that.
-Well, here’s one that trips up your eyes along with your tongue!
 Starting in the top row of the picture, say the color of each word’s letters, instead of reading the word itself.
 How fast can you say all the right colors?
 It starts off all well and good, because the words and their colors match.
-But soon the words start showing up in colors that don’t match what they say.
-You keep wanting to read the words instead of saying the colors.
+But soon the words start showing up in the wrong colors, while you keep saying the words instead.
 See if you can trick your brain into behaving!

 Wee ones: How many times does the word “red” show up in red letters like it should?
 Count them!